Dil Se Di Dua... Saubhagyavati Bhava?: Reception

 The show focussed on struggle of a woman to save herself from her obsessive, abusive husband.
 The Times of India stated that Bohra's and Sriti's performance brought higher TRPs to the show.

+Sequel

+In August 2023, Star Bharat announced a sequel of the series, titled Saubhagyavati Bhava: * Niyam Aur Shartein Laagu.
+It began airing on 26 September 2023, starring Amandeep Sidhu, Karanvir Bohra and Dheeraj Dhoopar.